 The content model level describes the information content of a set of geographic information consisting of: the Spatial Schema, feature identification and associated metadata, where other aspects such as quality, geo-referencing, etc, is represented in the metadata.
 The content model does not include portrayal or encoding or the organization of the data to accommodate various storage or exchange media.
 Exchange metadata that describes the information about a data exchange is not part of the information defined by the content model.

-The content model level consists of a set of predefined content structures, which serve as the core for various Application Schemas to be developed for imagery and gridded data.
-A small set of grids, with associated traversal orders are defined.
-This provides the spatial organization for gridded data.
+The content model level consists of a set of predefined content structures, which serve as the core for various Application Schemas to be developed for imagery, coverage and gridded data.
+This Part defines a small set of grid structures, with associated traversal orders.
+These provide a set of spatial organizations for gridded data.
 A point set structure and a TIN structure are also defined.